The Best Ways To Make Your Home and Move Environmentally Friendly

 • Recycle: Keep plastic, paper, and other recyclables out of the landfill.

-• Use natural cleaning products: By cleaning with white vinegar, lemon juice, and other natural cleaners, you limit exposure to harmful chemicals and reduce the greenhouse gasses created by manufacturing cleaners.
+• Use natural cleaning products: Cleaning with white vinegar, lemon juice, and other natural cleaners limits exposure to harmful chemicals and reduces the greenhouse gases created by manufacturing cleaners.

 • Switch to LED light bulbs: LED lights don’t get hot, last longer, and are better for the environment than incandescent bulbs.
 Plus, they eventually cost less because you don’t have to buy as many.